coding-panda/panda-pods-repeater-field/README.txt

 = 1.5.3 - 30th October 2022 =
 * add: pprf_parent_filter_conditions() to filter the parents dropdown for reassignment and duplication
 * add: Added a duplication funtionality
+* add: Added a funtionality to delete data tree: when a parent item is deleted, all its descendents will be deleted too.

 == Upgrade Notice ==